dullhunk/book/careers-lab/manchester/local-employers/north-west.md

 * TopCashBack, http://www.topcashback.co.uk/Jobs,
 * Web Applications UK, http://www.webapplicationsuk.com, OL4 1TD

-If you’re interested in Manchester based employers, another place you can look is https://www.manchesterdigital.com.
-Manchester Digital is an independent trade association for digital business in the North West of England.
+If you’re interested in more Manchester based employers, another place you can look is https://www.manchesterdigital.com.
+Manchester Digital is an independent trade association for digital businesses in the North West of England.
 It's free to join as a student.